v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	‎In your Edge browser, you should be back in the **Microsoft 365 admin center** tab that displays the **Verify you own this domain** page.
 The **TXT name** should display your UPN name (xxxUPNxxx) and the **TXT value** should display your MS=msXXXXXXXX value.

-18. Scroll to the bottom of the window and select **Verify.**   <br/>
+18. Select the **Verify** button that appears at the bottom of the page.  <br/>

 	**Note:** If you selected **Verify** in the prior step when you copied the TXT value just to see the error that you would receive, the **Verify** button changed to **Try again**.
 In you did this, then select **Try again** rather than **Verify**. <br/>

 	**Warning:** It can sometimes take up 5 to 10 minutes for the change that you just made to propagate through the system, and sometimes it can take significantly longer depending on your registrar (in this case, your lab hosting provider).
 If you receive an error indicating the system could not detect the record that you added, wait 5 minutes and select the **Try again** button.
-Continue to do so every 5 minutes or so until the TXT record is successfully verified, at which point the **Activate records** window will appear.
+Continue to do so every 5 minutes or so until the TXT record is successfully verified, at which point the **How do you want to connect to your domain?** window will appear.

     ‎**Important:** If you had a typo or any other configuration mistakes, the domain will not be verified.
 If this occurs, the **How do you want to connect to your domain?** window in the next step will not appear.
 In this case, select the **Back** button to repeat this task.
 Take your time when configuring the domain to make sure you don’t run into similar issues at this step in the process.